 Special Information for Member Firms Participating in the MCDC Initiative - New

-For FINRA member firms that become statutorily disqualified based on an SEC order issued under the SEC’s Municipalities Continuing Disclosure Cooperation (MCDC) Initiative, FINRA has compiled a set of Frequently Asked Questions that can be found here: Frequently Asked Questions on FINRA's Eligibility Proceedings for members participating in the SEC's MCDC Initiative
+For FINRA member firms that become statutorily disqualified based on an SEC order issued under the SEC’s Municipalities Continuing Disclosure Cooperation (MCDC) Initiative, FINRA has compiled a set of Frequently Asked Questions on FINRA’s Eligibility Proceedings for Firms Participating in the MCDC Initiative.
+Updated as of July 8, 2015.

 Within those Frequently Asked Questions, Question number 3 references a notification letter (the “SD Notification Letter”) that FINRA will send to any firm participating in the MCDC Initiative once the SEC has issued an Order accepting that firm’s offer of settlement.
 The SD notification letter will notify the firm of its statutory disqualification and will outline the firm’s next steps with respect to continued FINRA membership.
 A sample of the SD Notification Letter may be viewed here: Sample MCDC Notification Letter

 As noted in the SD Notification Letter, a firm will not be required to complete Section 2, Questions 1-2 and 4-8 of the MC-400A Application.
 The remainder of the Application must be submitted to FINRA along with a plan of supervision, detailed immediately below, and the findings and results of all examinations conducted during the past two years by FINRA and any other self-regulatory organization to which the firm belongs.
 FINRA is unable to provide a firm with exact language that must be contained in its plan of supervision until the SEC issues an Order accepting that firm’s offer of settlement; however, based on publicly available information regarding the likely sanctions and undertakings for firms participating in the SEC’s MCDC Initiative, FINRA expects that at a minimum an acceptable plan will contain the following conditions: